A new boutique office tower is coming to Melbourne’s ‘Paris end’.

 The Chris Connell designed complex would incorporate the Renaissance revival German Club, designed in 1885 by JAB Koch as a single-storey structure, but extended to four after 1918 when it was acquired by the Naval and Military Club.

-Between 1984 and 1995, Mietta’s restaurant occupied 7-13 Alfred Place: the late Mietta O’Donnell moved in 10 years after opening her first eatery in Brunswick Street, Fitzroy North.
+Between 1984 and 1995, Mietta’s restaurant occupied the property: the late Mietta O’Donnell moved in 10 years after opening her first eatery in Brunswick Street, Fitzroy North.

-In recent years the property has been tenanted by Rockpool Events.
+In recent years the property has been tenanted to Rockpool Events.

 The proposed building will rise 19-floors into the airspace and contain 4997 square metres of office area.
 The average floorplate will be 263 sqm.
 The overall height will be 80 metres.
 The complex will provide no car parks or bike storage.